 The Chapel of St Mary and St George is at the heart of Cheltenham College in every respect.

-Chapel is a magnificent piece of architecture that sits in the heart of College grounds.
+Chapel is a magnificent and iconic piece of architecture that located centrally within the College grounds.

 Designed by former pupil Henry Prothero to celebrate College’s 50th anniversary and dedicated in 1896, it seats over 700 people.

 Whilst services follow the practices of the Church of England and are led by Anglican clergy, deep respect for other faiths is cultivated at College.

 The purpose of morning chapel is the development of the values of justice, peace, love, compassion, forgiveness and integrity.
 We follow a thematic syllabus which corresponds, in many ways, to the Church calendar but which also facilitates broader reflection and teaching.
 The daily chapel talks are given by pupils, members of staff or the chaplains.

 Public events are held in Chapel throughout the year and full details are posted on our Facebook page and Twitter feed.
 Please review our social media feeds for details of online events over the coming months.